day8/re-frame/docs/it-is-a-loop.md

 So, this diagram, apart from being a plausible analogy which might help you to understand re-frame, is **practically proof** it does physics.

----

-> This, milord, is my family's axe.
-We have owned it for almost nine hundred years, see.
-Of course, sometimes it needed a new blade.
-And sometimes it has required a new handle, new designs on the metalwork, a little refreshing of the ornamentation ... but is this not the nine hundred-year-old axe of my family?
-And because it has changed gently over time, it is still a pretty good axe, y'know.
-Pretty good.

-> -- Terry Pratchett, The Fifth Elephant <br>
-> &nbsp;&nbsp;&nbsp; reflecting on identity, flow and derived values

 <!--